||Deaf Women’s Lives

 Eileen Katz teaches sign language to twelfth graders at a hearing girls’ yeshiva and tells Jewish stories to a senior citizen Deaf club in Brooklyn, NY.

 Celeste Cheyney has worked for nearly 40 years as a teacher at J47, the American Sign Language and English school, and as a mentor for new teachers in various programs for people who are hard of hearing in New York City, NY.

-Frances M. Parsons is retired Associate Professor of History of Art, and Coordinator of International Collections, Gallaudet University, Washington, DC.
+Frances M. Parsons was an associate professor of History of Art, and coordinator of International Collections at Gallaudet University.